klukvenka/Hypermedia-Applications-Project/layouts/README.md

 }
 ```

-**4. .flex-list:** Displays data in flex but wraps content with center alignment
+4. **.flex-list:** Displays data in flex but wraps content with center alignment
 ```
 .flex-list {
   display: flex;